averymnorth/weatherdashboard/README.md

 * The URL of the deployed application

-* The URL of the GitHub repository
+* The URL of the GitHub repository: https://github.com/averymnorth/weatherdashboard